oliverandrich/django-hatch-startproject/README.md

 ![Screenshot of the landing page](docs/landingpage.png)

 I took the inspiration from Jeff Triplett's [django-startproject](https://github.com/jefftriplett/django-startproject) and created my own starter for a fresh django project.
-It includes even more batteries than Jeff's. 🤷‍♂️
+It includes the batteries I use regularly. 🤷‍♂️

+The template is also inspired by Carlton Gibson's Post [The Single Folder Django Project Layout](https://noumenal.es/notes/django/single-folder-layout/).
+It uses the single folder layout as a start as I always run in the same situation Carlton describes in his post.
+If you have to split the project into several apps, you can always call `python manage.py startapp` later on.

 Out of the box SQLite is configured, but you can easily activate MySQL or Postgres support by turning on the corresponding features in the `pyproject.toml` file.